unoplatform/uno.extensions/doc/Reference/Markup/Tutorials/HowTo-MarkupProject.md

     - Press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>N</kbd> to create a new project and select "Uno Platform App".

-    - Give your project an appropriate name.
+    - Give your project an appropriate name (`MySampleProject` in this page).

     - When prompted Select *Blank* and click *Customize*